 The Nebraska Recycling Council has grant funds of up to $20,000 for the purchase of recycling equipment.
 Funding for these grants is provided by the Nebraska Environmental Trust.
-The Trust is funded by proceeds from the Nebraska Lottery and has awarded more than $289 million to conservation projects in Nebraska since 1993.
+The Trust is funded by proceeds from the Nebraska Lottery and has awarded more than $265 million to over 2,000 natural resource projects in Nebraska since 1993.

 Who Can Apply

 Any Nebraska organization including schools, municipalities and other government entities, nonprofit organizations and recycling companies are eligible.
 Examples of recycling companies are those that collect, process and/or ship recycling; waste haulers with recycling routes, or starting or expanding recycling services.

 - Read the “Grant Guidelines” and the information needed to complete the grant application below.